- Describe structure and function in amphibians.

 Structure and Function in Amphibians

-Amphibians have less variation in size than fish, ranging in length from 1 centimeter (2.5 inches) to 1.5 meters (about 5 feet).
+Amphibians have less variation in size than fish, ranging in length from 1 inch (2.5 cm) to 1.5 meters (about 5 feet).
 They generally have moist skin without scales.
 Their skin contains keratin, a tough, fibrous protein found in the skin, scales, feathers, hair, and nails of tetrapod vertebrates, from amphibians to humans.
 Some forms of keratin are tougher than others.
 The form in amphibian skin is not very tough, and it allows gases and water to pass through their skin.